-#4: Industry focus
+#4: Industry specialist

 ex: Chartis Group

-What makes a consulting firm a strategy firm?
+What makes a consulting firm a strategy consulting firm?
 The fundamental idea is that the firm helps a client reach the right strategic answer but is *not* involved in the ongoing implementation of that answer.
-Later in this section, as we review the profiles of the firm (eg, estimated revenues, employees), we'll see the strategy reflected in the numbers.
+Later in this section, as we review the profiles of the firm (e.g., estimated revenues, employees), we'll see the strategy reflected in the numbers.
 For example, strategy firms tend to have fewer employees but charge a higher premium for their work.
 In addition, firms often need more implementation help than strategy work.
 Afterall, a firm can only have so many strategies, but often has an endless stream of implementation tasks.
-Thus, we'd expect higher overall revenues from the Implementation firms.
+Thus, we'd expect higher overall revenues from the implementation firms.

 This class of consulting firms includes the two largest revenue generating consulting firms: Accenture and Deloitte.
-While the Strategy class gets recognition due to blue chip brands (eg, McKinsey), the Implementation class gets recognition due to strong brands plus a very high volume of case work.
-The long standing leaders in Implementation are Accenture and Deloitte, who both employee massive work forces and put up impressive revenue numbers year over year.
+While the Strategy class gets recognition due to blue chip brands (e.g., McKinsey), the implementation class gets recognition due to strong brands plus a very high volume of case work.
+The long standing leaders in implementation are Accenture and Deloitte, who both employee massive work forces and put up impressive revenue numbers year over year.

 A lesser known class of consulting firms is one that focuses on a specific function, or a handful of specific functions.
 For example, there are consulting firms like FTI, which focuses on financial and litigation consulting.
 What's that mean?
 Essentially, FTI and firms like it (eg Navigant), help sort out complicated financial situations.
-This could mean something like a bankruptcy restructuring, such as FTI did with General Motors during the 2008 recession, or helping sort out what happened in the Bernie Madoff case (which FTI also helped with).
+The range of case work includes projects like bankruptcy restructuring, such as FTI did with General Motors during the 2008 recession, or helping sort out what happened in the infamous Bernie Madoff ponzi scheme (which FTI also helped with).

 Industry specific firms are the smallest of the four classes.
-The level of expertise they bring to the table in their given industry can be tremendous, but the overall market that they can sell their services to, is obviously constrained (given the industry focus).
+The level of expertise they bring to the table in their given industry can be tremendous, but the overall market that they can sell their services to is obviously constrained (given the industry focus).

 Sources for revenue, employee base are from publicly available material; full source list here.

 All the leading firms are looking to drive continued revenue growth.
-As a result, most of the pure strategy firms (eg McKinsey, BCG) have started to go downstream into implementation.
+As a result, most of the pure strategy firms (e.g., McKinsey, BCG) have started to go downstream into implementation.
 Why?
 This will enable them to sell significantly longer projects and bring in additional revenue, even if the per consultant rate for implementation work is lower.

 From a strategic perspective, it also makes sense.
-Once McKinsey builds out the implementation practice, the upsell should resonate with clients (eg "We recommend you adopt this strategy.
-And, oh, by the way, we've got an implementation team that help you execute on that over the next 6 months").
+Once McKinsey builds out the implementation practice, the upsell should resonate with clients (e.g., "We recommend you adopt this strategy.
+And, oh, by the way, we've got an implementation team that help you execute on that over the next six months").
 Who better to help implement than the people who advocated the strategy?